 Here’s how to create your own gym in your small apartment or studio — no pricey purchases or 1000-sq. ft. property required.

-You don’t need limitless space for a workout, but you do need a little space.
+You don’t need limitless space for a morning workout, but you do need a little space.
 Most at-home workouts can be done in any space the size of a rolled-out yoga mat — a space that’s the length of your body and almost the width of your wingspan.
 If you can lie down on the floor and spread your arms out by your side without hitting a wall or something breakable, that space will do.
 It doesn’t matter where you set up shop, it just has to be somewhere that your body can fit and that you feel free to move and sweat in.
 That said, you should always put down some kind of mat wherever you plan to work out — smelly floors and carpets spare no souls, and yoga mats are easy to clean.

 Many folks (including myself) were taught to think that a good workout has to include equipment.
 In reality, our body weight is one of the best tools we have at our disposal — and it’s free!